influxdata/sandbox/README.md

 - `localhost:8888` - Chronograf's address.
 You will use this as a management UI for the full stack
 - `localhost:3010` - Documentation server.
 This contains a simple markdown server for tutorials and documentation.

 > NOTE: Make sure to stop any existing installations of `influxdb`, `kapacitor` or `chronograf`.
 If you have them running the sandbox will run into port conflicts and fail to properly start.
 In this case stop the existing processes and run `./sandbox restart`.
+Also make sure you are **not** using _Docker Toolbox_.

 Once the Sandbox launches, you should see your dashboard appear in your browser: